Save big (up to $1,875) on small business tools with our free membership, business.com+

 It’s a Catch-22 because a highly qualified employee can pay for themselves in the long run.
 However, it’s easier to hire someone less qualified and train them as they go, which is why many businesses use internal programs to give staffers more education over time.
 Why pay top dollar for a candidate with a generic MBA when it could be more efficient and cost-effective to teach another candidate your company’s specific operations?

-“Even when hiring the best candidates, we recognize that many new starters have skill gaps,” said Gavin Cooper, executive director of global marketing for Crown Bioscience.
+“Even when hiring the best candidates, we recognize that many new starters have skill gaps,” said Gavin Cooper, vice president of global marketing at Champions Oncology and former executive director of global marketing for Crown Bioscience.
 “An individual development plan forms part of our new-employee induction program.
 We recognize the importance of developing our employees right from when they walk in the door.”

 FYIDid you know